t-harvey/markdown_renderer/README.md

 * `func` *TimerCallback* A callback function that will take the arguments passed in the variadic `args_for_func` parameter.
 * `delay` *unsigned long* The `delay` argument is in milliseconds.
 Currently, the delay resolution is about 10 milliseconds, and if you choose a value less than that it will probably fail.
 * `args_for_func` *any* The user can pass an arbitrary number of additional arguments that will then be passed to `func`.
-* Returns: an `intervalID` object that can be passed to `clearInterval` to stop the timer.
+* Returns: an `intervalID` value that can be passed to `clearInterval` to stop the timer.

 Every `delay` milliseconds, your callback function will be called.